[This article first appeared here in May 2020 and has been expanded and updated.]

 - 1995: The U.S. nationwide recycling participation is 20 percent and over 30 percent by 1998

-Today, the nation's recycling rate is doing quite a bit better than it was 35 years ago.
-A recent article summary at WasteDive.com reports,
+Today, however, the nation's recycling rate is doing quite a bit better than it was 35 years ago.
+In fact, a recent article summary at WasteDive.com reports,

 " The U.S. EPA reported a slight increase in the national recycling rate, from 34.6% in 2015 to 35.2% in 2017, in a newly released edition of the Advancing Sustainable Materials Management report.
 Overall MSW generation increased from 262.1 million tons to 267.8 million tons during that same period, while per capita generation held steady around 4.51 pounds daily.